M00NSH0T/m00nsh0t.github.io/README.md

 # kylearchie.com

-My personal web site, forked from Arkadian River.
+My personal web site, forked from Gary Faircloth aka ArkadianRiver.

 Here's the readme from his original version, which I modified for my own use under MIT License.